omnia100/Psychic_Bits/README.md

 Workflow:
 ---
-1- on your machine install requirements.txt
-2- change directory to the project directory contains manage.py
+1- on your machine install requirements.txt (prefered to install on a venv) 2- change directory to the project directory contains manage.py
-3- runserver on your local host
+3- runserver on localhost using the command "python manage.py runserver" 4-